-Benefit: Measuring the performance of the incubator or accelerator in terms of how useful their intervention is to get funding, to acquire new business skills, or to get in contact with advisors, might be enough at this stage.
+Benefit: Measuring the performance of the incubator or accelerator in terms of how useful their intervention is to get funding, acquire new business skills, or get in contact with advisors, might be enough at this stage.

 Challenges: It still requires well-defined metrics that will be applied at the beginning of the intervention as a baseline and then at the end of six months after the intervention is over to understand what improved for the community development organization during that time.